 A drawing engraved on his tombstone evokes his work, accompanied by the words: “A free man, hero of dreams and desire, opening the golden doors with his bleeding hands, flesh and blood, Pascin disdained to choose and, master of life, ordained his own death.”
 A little further on, in Division 28, a white stone bears the name of the officer Alfred Dreyfus (1859-1935).
 Here lies the man who was wrongly accused of high treason, of betraying French military secrets to Germany.

-The synagogue JEM Beaugrenelle, part of the liberal Judaïsme En Mouvement (JEM) offers one of the most original modern architectural creations.
+The synagogue JEM Beaugrenelle , part of the liberal Judaïsme En Mouvement (JEM) offers one of the most original modern architectural creations.
 It is located at the movement’s Community center which also hosts a reception hall and classes, inaugurated in 1980 by Rabbi Daniel Farhi.
 The building is covered with ceramic tiles and is visible from two streets superposed.

 The interiors of the synagogue are quite sober, using mostly wood and Hebrew scriptures.
 Rabbi Delphine Horvilleur participates in numerous contemporary national debates and projects, having been after Pauline Bebe the second nominated woman rabbi.
 The movement has since been joined by other men and women rabbis.

 The Massorti movement appeared in France in the 1980s.
 Several Massorti communities are present in Paris.
-The largest being that of Adath Shalom, headed by Rabbi Rivon Krygier.
+The largest being that of Adath Shalom , headed by Rabbi Rivon Krygier.
 The presence and contemporary development explains the modernity of the synagogues welcoming the liberal and massorti movements.
 The one where Rivon Krygier officiates is located rue George Bernard Shaw, in the 15th arrondissement.
 A district that harmoniously hosts three important synagogues of Parisian life, each linked to a movement.

 In the eighteenth century, the area around the Place Saint Paul was known as “the old Jewry”.
 Until the first years of the twentieth century, the square itself bore the name Place des Juifs.
 The narrow streets here are best explored on a Sunday morning, when everyday Jewish life has resumed after the Shabbat.

 Rue Pavée is a few yards from the Saint Paul métro station.
 This is the pletzel, which is yiddish for small square.
 In this street, which runs perpendicular to rue des Rosiers, stands a surprising registered historical building in the “nouille” (noodle) style.
-This is the synagogue designed in 1913 by Hector Guimard, then the leading exponent of Art Nouveau, who is responsible for Paris famous métro entrances.
+This is the Pavée synagogue designed in 1913 by Hector Guimard, then the leading exponent of Art Nouveau, who is responsible for Paris famous métro entrances.

 Jews have lived on rue des Rosiers since the middle ages.
 When Charles VI expelled them from his kingdom, the street fell empty -or so it seemed.
 That the newly emancipated Jews came back in this same street after the French Revolution, some 400 years later, had led historians to suggest that Jewish families went on living here in secret during the intervening centuries.
 Thus, when the edict was revoked, it was natural for many of the returning Jews to join fellow believers.

 In all likelihood an oratory was built on the upper floor at 17 rue des Rosiers a few years before the French Revolution.
 Unfortunately, the relevant archives were destroyed during the Nazi occupation.
+Rue des Rosiers 10 leads to the Rosiers – Joseph Migneret garden , located between several buildings, named in honour of the teacher and headmaster of the Hospitalières Saint-Gervais primary schools (located in one of the buildings surrounding the garden) who saved Jewish children during the Holocaust.

 Many Jewish moneylenders lived on rue des Écouffes.
 In old French, escouffe was the word for a bird of prey, the kite, which was the symbol for pawnbrokers.
 The street name thus recalls the financial professions to which Jews were limited by the authorities.
+Until the beginning of the twentieth century, rue Ferdinand Duval was called “rue des Juifs” (Street of the Jews).
+Realizing that this moniker might be offensive, City Hall renamed it Ferdinand Duval, after a prefect of Paris.

 Jguideeurope: What is the origin of the choice of place to host the mahJ?

+Paul Salmona: The idea of a museum of Judaism in Paris is quite old, but it crystallized in 1980 with the exhibition at the Grand Palais of masterpieces from the Jewish collection of the Musée de Cluny.
 The project then took shape with the search for a place.
 Claude-Gérard Marcus, an elected official from Paris, convinced Jacques Chirac to make the Saint-Aignan hotel available, acquired by the city in 1962 as part of the Marais safeguard plan.
 At the same time, Jack Lang undertook to co-finance the project and to deposit the Cluny collection there.
 A prefiguration association was created in 1988 and ten years later the museum opened under the aegis of Laurence Sigal, the first director.
 It made sense to install it in this aristocratic palace occupied from the 19th century by workshops of furriers, tailors, cap makers and hatters, halfway between the rue des Rosiers and the synagogue of Nazareth, in a neighborhood which welcomed waves of Jewish immigration from eastern France, then central and eastern Europe.
 A work by Christian Boltanski recalls this story in a work entitled “The Inhabitants of the Hôtel de Saint-Aignan from 1939” and installed in a courtyard.

 Can you tell us about some particularly striking moments in the mahJ?